jconorgrogan/Informational-Constructivism/README.md

-# Informational Constructivism

 ## The Core Logic: From Nothing to Structure

 **Is there anything we can prove universally about any possible reality or system?
 What must be true simply from first principles?**

 We start by considering the most fundamental aspect: differences or distinctions.
-Logically, there are only three possibilities for any potential reality:
+Logically, there are only three exhaustive possibilities for any potential reality or describable system:

 **A) Absolutely No Difference (S₀)**
 *   *Description:* Pure, perfect sameness everywhere.
 Nothing is distinct from anything else.